Michi1959/UAIC-Seminar/README.md

-Thesis Code Repository

-This repository contains the Python scripts used in the thesis project titled: TRANSFER LEARNING FOR URBAN AERIAL IMAGE CLASSIFICATION.
+This repository contains the Python scripts used in the seminar paper titled: TRANSFER LEARNING FOR URBAN AERIAL IMAGE CLASSIFICATION.
 The project focuses on building and evaluating machine learning models, including custom architectures and pre-trained ResNet50 models.

 Repository Structure